March 24, 2020

 Up to 50 percent of individuals with skull involvement may develop hearing loss.
 Additional symptoms that may occur include loss of vision and hydrocephalus, a condition in which accumulation of excessive cerebrospinal fluid (CSF) in the skull causes pressure on the tissues of the brain.

-Spinal stenosis, a rare condition characterized by abnormal narrowing (stenosis) of the spaces within the spinal canal, spinal nerve root canals, or the bones of the spinal column (vertebrae), may develop in some cases.
+Spinal stenosis, a rare complication characterized by abnormal narrowing (stenosis) of the spaces within the spinal canal, spinal nerve root canals, or the bones of the spinal column (vertebrae), may develop in some cases.
 Congestive heart failure (high-output) may also occur.
-Tumors of the bone (osteogenic sarcoma) are a rare complication.
+Tumors of the bone (sarcoma) are a rare complication.

 The exact cause of Paget’s disease is unknown.
 Researchers speculate that the cause of the disorder may be multifactorial (e.g. caused by the interaction of certain genetic and environmental factors).
 In most cases, no specific cause for Paget’s disease can be identified (sporadic).

-Research findings suggest that Paget’s disease may be caused by a “slow virus” infection of bone, a condition that is present for many years before symptoms appear.
+Research findings suggest that Paget’s disease may be related to a “slow virus” infection of bone, a condition that is present for many years before symptoms appear.

 In approximately 15-30 percent of cases there is a family history of the disorder.
 Researchers have discovered several genes that may predispose individuals to developing Paget’s disease (genetic predisposition).
 Genes associated with this condition are the sequestosome 1 gene, the TNFRSFIIA gene that codes for the RANK protein, and the VCP gene.
 The exact role that these genes play in the development of the disorder is unknown.
 This hereditary factor may be the reason that family members are susceptible to the suspected virus.

-Paget’s disease is rarely diagnosed in people under the age of 40 years but may occur in up to eight percent of the population over the age of 60 years.
+Paget’s disease is rarely diagnosed in people under the age of 40 years but may occur in up to three percent of the population over the age of 60 years.
 Paget’s disease affects individuals of all ethnic and racial groups.
 However, it affects individuals of Asian descent less frequently.
-Both men and women are affected with a slight male predominance.
+Both men and women can be affected with a slight male predominance.
 The prevalence of Paget’s disease in the United States is estimated to be 1-2 percent of the general population.

 The diagnosis of Paget’s disease may be confirmed by a thorough clinical evaluation, detailed patient history, and a variety of specialized tests, such as blood tests, x-rays, and urine tests.
-A blood test may reveal elevated levels of the enzyme alkaline phosphatase suggesting the diagnosis of Paget’s disease.
-A bone scan or x-ray may also be used to determine abnormalities in the bones.
-Urine tests, such as pyrilinks and osteomark, may also be used to assist in the diagnosis of Paget’s disease.
+A blood test may reveal elevated levels of the enzyme alkaline phosphatase suggesting the diagnosis of Paget’s disease, usually confirmed by x-ray.
+A bone scan may also be used to determine the extent of the abnormalities in the bones.
+Urine tests, such as pyrilinks and osteomark, may also be used to assist in the diagnosis and response to therapy of Paget’s disease.

 Four main methods of treatment exist for the patient with Paget’s disease: non-pharmacological therapy (focusing mainly on physical therapy as a means of improving muscle strength to help control some types of pain); pharmacological therapy using either bisphosphonates or calcitonins; pain management using analgesics; and surgical intervention.